Why This Recipe Works

 While meat chills, place rice in an empty 12-inch skillet and heat over medium-high heat shaking constantly until rice is golden brown and a nutty popcorn-like aroma emerges, about 6 minutes.
 Transfer to mortar and pestle and grind until it has the texture of coarsely ground black pepper.
 Alternatively, grind in a spice grinder.
 Set aside.

 Add oil and shallots to now-empty skillet and cook over medium-low heat, stirring constantly until shallots are golden brown, about 5 minutes.
 Drain shallots and discard oil but do not wipe out pan.

 Add pork, 1 tablespoon fish sauce, and 2 tablespoons water to pan.
 Cook, stirring frequently until pork is just cooked through but not browned at all, about 6 minutes.
 Transfer to a large bowl and allow to cool five minutes.
-Add remaining fish sauce, scallions, basil, cilantro, mint, half of chili, lime juice, sugar, and toasted rice powder.
-Toss with hands and taste for seasoning, adding more chili if higher heat is desired.
+Add remaining fish sauce, scallions, basil, cilantro, mint, half of chile, lime juice, sugar, and toasted rice powder.
+Toss with hands and taste for seasoning, adding more chile if higher heat is desired.

-food processor, mortar and pestle or spice grinder
+Food processor; mortar and pestle or spice grinder

 Glutinous rice (also known as sticky rice) can be found in most Asian grocers.
 It has opaque, pearly white grains, not the translucent grains of regular rice.